AndrewCraigie/3D_spinner_clock/README.md

 # 3D Spinner Clock

-A 3D clock coded in p5js.
-Uses WEGGL, obj models and easing functions.
+A 3D clock coded in Javascript.
+Uses OBJ 3D models rendered in WebGL to create an animated clock using easing functions.